VanAntworth/To-The-Moon/README.md

 How long does an Elon Musk tweet affect the price of the coin.

+ 1.)
 Prediction of DogeCoin/ Tesla/ SpaceX/ Twitter for near future after related tweets.

-     Impact of Elon Musk Tweets on DogeCoin/ Tesla/ SpaceX/ Twitter How long the impact (on the value of the stock/coin) stays in effect after the tweet.
+ 2.)
+Impact of Elon Musk Tweets on DogeCoin/ Tesla/ SpaceX/ Twitter.

+ 3.)
+How long the impact (on the value of the stock/coin) stays in effect after the tweet.

 ## Resources